SS-2005/Strivers-A2Z-DSA-Python/README.md

 #### **Merge sort:**

 🔹 Introduction:
 Merge Sort is a divide-and-conquer algorithm.
-It divides the array into halves, recursively sorts them, and then merges the sorted halves to produce the final sorted array.
+It divides the array into halves, recursively sorts them, and then merges the sorted halves to produce the final sorted array

 ✅ Advantages: